gopro/labs/docs/control/tech/README.md

 - `mE` - mode Easy
 - `mPR` - mode Pro

+### Print Messages ###
+Anything within quotes that is not being store in an FourCC metadata field will be printed to the screen for one second.
+- "Hello World" - prints the Hello World message.
+- "Set Video\nMode"mV - prints Set Video Mode over two lines, and set the mode to video with the `mV` command.
+- "Current mode $v" - $v is one of the system variable (see below), v display the camera current mode.
+- "Temperature\n $p:T C" - $p:T system variable for processor Temperature (see below), prints text "Temperature" on a new line value of the temp in C.

 ## Action and Conditional Commands
 Now you know how to set up your camera with QR commands, the fun really begins with Actions and Conditionals.
 Actions are starting `!S` or ending a capture `!E`, manual upload `!U`,